vikrantsingh123/hangingList/README.md

 **Q:** How can I add more gestures to List Items ?

-**A:** Go to HangingItem widget and in gestureDetector add your own gesture functionalities.
+**A:** Go to HangingList widget > HangingItem widget and in gestureDetector add your own gesture functionalities.

 ##

 **Q:** How can I change List Item decoration ?

-**A:** Go to the HangTransform widget and add your decoration there.
+**A:** Go to the HangingItem widget > Animation Card widget > HangTransform widget and add your decoration there.

-## Credits

-This amazing package was originally created by [Vikrant Singh](https://github.com/vikrantsingh123) over [here](https://github.com/vikrantsingh123/hangingList).